 | Groups / RBAC (beta) | Use RBAC to scope connector and feature access by user population.
 Review beta behavior before broad rollout | Important |

 Claude Enterprise has three tiers (Owner, Admin, and User).
 Owners have full billing and configuration access.
 Admins can manage settings and users.
-For a tenant of a few hundred users, 3–5 owners and a small number of admins is a healthy starting point.
+For a tenant of a few hundred users, 3 to 5 owners and a small number of admins is a healthy starting point.
 The right number depends on your org structure, but the principle is consistent.
 Each privileged account should have a documented owner, a clear reason for the access level, and a periodic review cycle to confirm it is still needed.

 Claude Enterprise supports RBAC in beta.
 Treat it as a core segmentation control and validate behavior in your environment before broad rollout.
-Connector-specific RBAC design is covered in Section 4.
+Connector-specific RBAC design is covered in Section 6.

-2. Data and Privacy
+3. Data and Privacy

 | Setting | Recommended State | Risk |